yijieng1024/NoteFlow/README.md

 ```

 ## Notes
 Due to unexpected issue, the deployment on Vercel unable to save the notes to the Database.
-Sorry for inconvinience.
+Sorry for inconvenience.

 ---